We use 7 techniques to train participants.

 With this training philosophy in mind, how did we select the candidates?

-We selected the candidates for season one to reflect the broad nature of our subscribers.
-Creating a group of Ivy League super stars would not be representative of 95% of applicants.
-We wanted to reflect the broad distribution of skills, gaps and strengths among subscribers, not to mention the many nationalities and office choices.
+While each season will have a different theme we general select candidates to reflect our community.
+Creating a group of Ivy League superstars would not be representative of 95% of applicants.
+We wanted to reflect the broad distribution of skills, gaps, and strengths among subscribers, not to mention the many nationalities and office choices.

 • The second candidate selected had a high probability of securing interviews but a low probability, assuming no improvement, of securing an offer.